openreachtech/eslint-inspector/README.md

   └── package.json      # Package information and dependencies
   ```

-* When want to confirm plugin rules, rule name includes `/`, thus we can not create lint error file with rule id as is.
+* If you want to confirm plugin rules, rule name includes `/`, thus we can not create lint error file with rule id as is.
 In such case, use the plugin name as a folder, and use the part after `/` as the file name.

   ```
   /your-eslint-config-repository